 While the Nazi threat grew, Stalin worried about internal enemies.
 He was suspicious of the military and wanted it in his grasp.
 One of the most prominent of the military elite was Mikhail Tukachevsky, a handsome ex-Czarist officer of noble blood and excellent military credentials, who was Marshal of the Red Army.
 To Stalin, he stood too much for the loathesome old society.
 Tukachevsky, a big and strong man, had also apparently once grabbed the short-statured Stalin by the shoulders and lifted him up to face height.
 Stalin had a very long memory for personal grudges.

 Tukachevsky had been an obedient tool of the Soviet state, and had suppressed uprisings and enforced Stalin's will.
-He also had proven an excellent and forward-looking officer, who introduced parachute assaults and conducted military experiments in armored warfare.
-That meant very little to Stalin, who received intelligence from Prague in the spring of 1937 that Tukachevsky was planning a coup.
-What Stalin did not know was that the intelligence was a fabrication, put together by the brilliant Reinhard Heydrich.
+He also had proven an excellent and forward-looking officer, who introduced parachute assaults and conducted military experiments in armored warfare, adopting a strategic doctrine of mobility with large armored formations, deep penetration, and successive battles as a means of winning wars.
+Under Tukachevsky's guidance, the Red Army was at the leading edge of military thinking in the era before the war.

 That was only the beginning.
 The purge cut through the military senior command hierarchy like a scythe, and it didn't stop there, working its way down the ranks to clean out thousands, tens of thousands, of junior officers as well.
 Stalin's old crony Voroshilov boasted to the Great Leader: "The Red Army has been cleansed of more than 40,000 officers!"